lavaeater/suburban-commando/README.md

 This is kinda hard, we just need to do it, man.
 All actions need to be super small.

-1. Look for a flock, until found or until bored
+1. Look for a flock, until found or until bored4
 2. Look for food
 3. React to stuff -